astha-innov/Discord_bot/README.md

 - `/joke` - sends a random joke from a joke API
 - `/quote` - delivers an inspirational quote with author from quote API
 - `/fun_fact` - sends a random bizarre fact from fact API
+- `/senpai_help` - displays the list of all available commands

 ## APIs Used
 - [JokeAPI](https://sv443.net/jokeapi/v2/ )  - for jokes